Emergency and Trauma

-Our emergency department (room) physicians and support staff are specialists in emergency medical care, ensuring they are able to provide excellent care for any illness, injury, or trauma.
-They are also multilingual and can communicate with patients to understand their healthcare needs.
+Our Emergency Room physicians and nurses are specialists in emergency medical care, ensuring they are able to provide excellent care for any illness, injury, or trauma.

-Each year, more than 50,000 patients receive emergency medical care in the Emergency Department.
-Our Emergency Department is open 24/7 to patients of all ages.
+Each year, more than 50,000 patients receive emergency medical care in our Emergency Room.
+Our Emergency Room is open 24/7 to patients of all ages.

-The St. Francis Medical Center emergency department has the following designations:
+The St. Francis Medical Center Emergency Room has the following designations:

 - Emergency Department Approved for Pediatrics (EDAP)